 “I have Parkinson’s Disease [MSA].
 Symptoms include poor balance, poor eyesight, poor sleep pattern, gait freezing, etc....I was extremely sceptical about the theories behind Rhythmic Movement.
 However I have now been trying the prescribed exercises aimed at the areas of the brain most affected (Basal Ganglia causing problems with movement, Cerebellum causing poor balance and coordination, Brain stem causing autonomic problems such as poor bladder and blood pressure control) for a couple of months and have improvements in my symptoms.
 My sleep pattern [early waking] has improved [without drugs].
 My eyesight problems [ataxia of eyelids] have been alleviated.
 I still have bad days and better ones, but on the whole I feel better.”
 Quote from a 72 year old man diagnosed with Parkinson's (MSA)

-Get in touch if you would like to find out more about primitive reflexes and rhythmic movement therapy - or book in for a free initial consultation - a great way to find out more!
+Get in touch if you would like to find out more about primitive reflexes and rhythmic movement therapy - or book in for a free phone consultation - a great way to find out more!

 Slaithwaite, Huddersfield, West Yorkshire